Voting bill collapses, Democrats unable to change filibuster - NewsBreak

 Vice President Kamala Harris presided, able to break a tie in the 50-50 Senate if needed, but she left before the final roll call.
 The rules change was rejected in a 52-48 vote, with Manchin and Sinema joining the Republicans in opposition.

-The nighttime voting brought an end, for now, to legislation that has been a top Democratic priority since the party swept control of Congress and the White House.Entire state now in red advisory level; expert says this could be peak in COVID wave
+The nighttime voting brought an end, for now, to legislation that has been a top Democratic priority since the party swept control of Congress and the White House.Why doing laundry may get more expensive in March

 “I haven’t given up,” Biden said earlier at a White House news conference.